-Abuse / Molestation Risk Management Program
+Abuse/Molestation Risk Management Program

 Criminal Background Checks

-Grooming is the process of which sexual predators pave the way for sexual abuse by gradually gaining the trust of and conditioning of minors, parents, and administrators.
+Grooming is the process by which sexual predators pave the way for sexual abuse by gradually gaining the trust of and conditioning of minors, parents, and administrators.
 The steps in the grooming process are as follows:

 • Identify a vulnerable child whose needs are not being met such as lack of attention by parents, lack of spending money, etc.

 • Fill the missing needs of the child by providing attention, transportation, help with homework, special favors, confiding in secrets, spending money, gifts, etc. to create a “special bond”.

 • Gain trust of family by spending disproportionate amount of time with them.

 • Isolate the victim to create one on one opportunities.

 • Gradually use boundary invasions that start off with inappropriate electronic communications and photo sharing, tickling, wrestling, massages, alcohol, drugs, pornography, etc. that lead to nudity and sexual activity.

 • Maintain control and silence with threats of fear and shame.